 Some analysts claim bitcoin (BTC) is impervious to shocks that affect global finance; it’s a hedge against things like inflation, they claim, and a sure bet against tides of uncertainty.
 Not so, says the media.
 There are countless news articles showing bitcoin is affected by exogenous market shocks plus other things that don’t touch conventional financial products, such as international regulation and social media.

-In this piece, we’ll give you a quick rundown of the main catalysts driving bitcoin’s price up and down.
+In this piece, we’ll give you a quick rundown of the main catalysts that cause the price of bitcoin to crash or skyrocket..

-Bitcoin’s price often falls in tandem with global markets.
-When the coronavirus pandemic throttled global markets in March 2020, it took bitcoin’s price down with it.
+Crypto often crashes in tandem with global markets.
+When the coronavirus pandemic throttled global markets in March 2020, bitcoin crashed with it.
 Within the space of a week in mid-March, bitcoin fell by 57% to lows of $3,867.
 Then, like the stock market, it recovered and became stronger than ever, hitting all-time highs the following year.
 Analysts think this was due to the excess amounts of spare time and disposable income some retail traders had during the coronavirus pandemic, plus the buoyancy of the stock market.

 Bitcoin has reacted to other market shocks, too.
 For instance, bitcoin fell by 6.9% in late 2021 when traders feared that Evergrande, the Chinese real estate giant, was about to collapse, and again when Didi announced plans to delist from the New York Stock Exchange.
 More broadly, it has reacted positively to inflation, rising along with the prices of consumer goods and materials.